JanssenProject/jans/docs/admin/config-guide/json-web-key-config.md

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --schema JSONWebKey > /tmp/jwk.json
 ```

-You can use the above command without a file to get the format of the `JSONWebKey` schema
+For your information, you can obtain the format of the `JSONWebKey` schema by running the aforementioned command without a file.
 ```text title="Schema Format"

 name           string